rng-guy/NFSMWBartender/README.txt

 v1.8.01: Improved performance slightly and expanded "LIMITATIONS" section of README

-v1.9.00: Added fixes for Heat levels above 5 resetting and missing menu textures in Career mode
+v1.9.00: Added fixes for Heat levels above 5 resetting and missing menu textures in Career mode v1.9.01: It's a bird!
+It's a plane!
+No, it's yet another fresh batch of phrasing corrections!